 Yerevan (Armenia)

-To get to Armenia's capital, you can choose between marshrutkas or the train.
-The marshrutkas depart from Ortachala Station and take about 5 to 6 hours, depending on the border crossing.
-The Tbilisi–Yerevan train is also popular during high season: it departs from Tbilisi Central Station and travels overnight, allowing you to sleep during the journey and wake up in Armenia.
+To reach Armenia's capital, you can choose between marshrutkas (minibuses) or the train.
+Marshrutkas depart from the Ortachala Station and take about 5 to 6 hours, depending on the border crossing.
+The Tbilisi–Yerevan train is also popular during peak season.
+It departs from the Tbilisi Central Station and travels overnight, allowing you to sleep during the journey and arrive in Armenia at dawn.

 How to get around Tbilisi